zajichek/zajichek/_codex_suggestions/05_visual_design_and_readability_recommendations.md

 `styles.scss` sets `body` to use `background.png` with `background-attachment: fixed`.
 This applies globally across the site.

 ### Suggested change
 Limit the background image to the homepage or remove the fixed attachment.
 Let posts use a plain reading background.
+If the background is retained globally, add a semi-opaque content background around article text so long posts, tables, and code remain easy to read.

 ### Where to implement
 - `styles.scss`